Paintersrp/hyprpal/README.md

    ```bash
    make run
    ```
    Use `--dry-run` to preview dispatches without affecting windows.
+Pass `--dispatch=hyprctl` to force shelling out to `hyprctl` when the socket strategy is undesirable or unavailable.
 5. Follow logs while iterating:
    ```bash
    journalctl --user -fu hyprpal